ericbulloch/kwmd/tools/binwalk.md

 Binwalk has a large list of known file types that it checks for.
 Running the following command will have Binwalk check the image for the well known file types:

 `binwalk -e shady.jpg`

+### Find All Files

+Sometimes in capture the flag events, I need to have binwalk look for all files embedded within an image.
+The following commands do the same thing, they both look for all files with the shady.jpg image:

+`binwalk -D='.*' shady.jpg`

+OR

+`binwalk --dd='.*' shady.jpg`